A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Preliminaries

 \subsection{Tropical curves}

 Our main tool is the log geometric approach to tropical geometry.
 We will use the framework of \cite{ccuw}.
 All of our monoids will be commutative and we take $\mathbb{N}$ to include zero.
+We will prefer additive notation for the operation of $P$.